Flone-dnb/FBugReporter/README.md

     var result_code: int = reporter.send_report(
         report_name, report_text, sender_name, sender_email, game_name, game_version);
     if result_code != 0:
+        if result_code == 1:
+            # you forgot to call reporter.set_server()
+            pass;
+        else:
             # notify the user and show him the error code so he can report this issue
             # make sure to include "FBugReporter - reporter.log" which is located
             # Linux: in the folder with the game,
             # Windows: in the Documents folder, in the subfolder "FBugReporter".
             pass

 func _notification(what):
     if what == NOTIFICATION_PREDELETE: